wp-plugins/updraftplus/readme.txt

 * TWEAK: Automatically rescan for new backup sets if none were previously known (saves a click when manually importing)
 * TWEAK: Force a shorter pathname to be used when unpacking zip files (prevent maximum pathname limits being hit)
 * TWEAK: Tweak CSS to work-around other plugins that dump their CSS code on all settings pages and break modals (in this case, Events Manager)
+* TWEAK: Hide the instruction for users of Opera unless the user agent header indicates Opera
+* TWEAK: Speed migrations by skipping redundant search/replace scan on term_relationships table (which can never have URLs in it)

 = 1.8.2 - 2013/12/13 =